-Resources are being focused by DCR in the following areas: 1) grants management; 2) compliance and certification; 3) floodplain mapping and enhancements to the Virginia Flood Risk Information System; 4) accessibility and accuracy of dam safety information including dam break inundation zone maps and emergency action plans, and the development of early warning tools; and 5) further study of features associated with the new probable maximum precipitation values.
-DCR seeks to continue to enhance its dam safety program using existing state and federal funds; however, additional resources may be needed in future years in order for the full scope of each of these initiatives to be realized.
-Significant flooding events and dam failures leading to loss of life and property in the Carolinas over the last year have led to a recognition that Virginia's impounding structures and dam safety program need significant funding and program capabilities to reduce future impacts of similar flooding conditions in Virginia.
+Resources are being focused by DCR in the following areas: 1) compliance and certification; 2) grants management; 3) continued improvements to the on-line Dam Safety Inventory System (DSIS); 4) floodplain mapping and enhancements to the Virginia Flood Risk Information System; 5) accessibility and accuracy of dam safety information including dam break inundation zone maps and emergency action plans, and the development of early warning tools; and 6) further study of features associated with the new probable maximum precipitation values.
+DCR seeks to continue to enhance its dam safety program using existing state and federal funds; however, additional resources are needed in future years in order for the full scope of each of these initiatives to be realized.

+Significant flooding events and dam failures leading to loss of life and property in the Carolinas in recent years have led to a recognition that Virginia's impounding structures and dam safety program need significant funding and program capabilities to reduce future impacts of similar flooding conditions in Virginia.